jracelis-hub/STM32F407-Bare-Metal/README.md

 # STM32F407 Discovery Baremetal

 A baremetal project written in C++ for STM32F407 Discovery board, tackling system clock configurations.
 The design intent is to learn the basics of registers and bit manipulation, while removing the abstraction found in many C/C++ microcontroller libraries.
-The bare metal clock driver

 ## STM32F407 Discovery Clock Flow